aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 When `customizeRoles` is used, the `iam-policy-report.txt` report will contain a list of IAM roles and associated permissions that would have been created.
-This report is generated so that it attempts to resolve any references and replace with a more user friendly value.
+This report is generated in an attempt to resolve and replace any references with a more user-friendly value.

 The following are some examples of the value that will appear in the report: